 September 26 & 27, 2017

-As a follow up to the first meeting held in May 2017, the Hawaii State Energy Office is hosting a second meeting of the Hawaii Clean Energy Initiative (HCEI) Energy Efficiency Charrette on September 26, 9:00 a.m. – 3:00 p.m., and the morning of September 27 regarding energy efficiency programs.
+As a follow up to the first meeting held in May 2017, the Hawaii State Energy Office hosted a second meeting of the Hawaii Clean Energy Initiative (HCEI) Energy Efficiency Charrette on September 26 and 27 regarding energy efficiency programs.

 The May Charrette focused on updating participants, to provide a common ground of knowledge and information, and to discuss new information on programs such as the Energy Efficiency Portfolio Standards (EEPS), the Public Benefits Fee, the Public Benefit Fee Administrator, and the Energy Building Code.
 It closed with a group discussion about what should happen next.
 Participant comments recognized the opportunity for non-government organizations to contribute to engagement, to drive progress and to avoid rehashing conversations.
 Staff from the Public Utilities Commission encouraged participation and called attention to a proceeding on demand response as an opportunity to follow up on integrating energy efficiency with other customer resources.

 To continue the dialogue, the Hawaii State Energy Office again convened stakeholders to discuss a range of topics.
 For example, how do we fully value energy efficiency in the power system?
 What is the best way to integrate energy efficiency into utility alternatives?
 Is the system benefits charge working to support a reliable flow of funds for the energy efficiency resource?
 How do we integrate new technologies and techniques into energy efficiency program design?
 How can we improve the use of customer and system data to inform decision-makers?
 What are the opportunities for the Public Utilities Commission to improve energy efficiency outcomes in Hawaii?